 So, we have had to codify things to protect ourselves.
 In the lower levels of the Church, people don’t have any inkling of what goes on in the Birthing Centers.
 Legal issues have had to be handled to keep a persons’ property ready for them when they get big enough to drive that Ferrari or finish that work in progress.
 So usually people put homes into Church trusts to hold for them in the next life or a family member will hold down the fort until the person is ready to take up possession of things again.

 My wife and I are getting ready to decide what to do with our house since she is almost ready to transition as well.
 We don’t know if we will want the house back later.
 We are thinking of giving it to the kids.
 We both have enough savings in our Church Funds that we can live anywhere we want.

 When you go into a new body, you do get a different perspective on things, so I am not making and set-in-stone decisions this time around.
 When my wife is reborn to a new family, we both are hoping our relationship will bloom again in our new bodies.
 We still love each other and found out we had been married in 2 other lives centuries before we even became lucid about such things.

 In any case, The Church is flourishing, and people are now able to pick up lives pretty much where they left off with a 9-month vacation every 90 to 150 years.
 It may not be a perfect solution, but it is a lot better than having to start every new life with no past skills intact.

 IV.
 Full Circle

 “I’ll be right here to welcome you home when you wake up,” she promises, and so she is.
-I have now come full circle to process my first memory in this new body: I see my wife leaning down to pick me up: “Welcome home George!”
-I can barely perceive that a voice is talking to me and I just about make out its meaning.
-I remember that I am George and that all has been remembered up to the present moment in my wife’s arms.
+I have now come full circle to process my first memory in this new body: I see my wife leaning down to pick me up: “Welcome home, George!”
+I can barely perceive that a voice is talking to me, and I just about make out its meaning.
+I remember that I am George and that all have been remembered up to the present moment in my wife’s arms.